dendronhq/dendron-site/vault/dendron.guides.troubleshooting.md

 ### Whitelisting localhost

-Dendron starts a [[local server|dendron.dev.design#overview]] in the background and the plugin connects to it to index notes.
+Dendron starts a [[local server|dev.design#overview]] in the background and the plugin connects to it to index notes.
 Check that you don't have anything that is running or blocking localhost.
 If you happen to have [Cloudflare WARP VPN](https://1.1.1.1) on a Mac, then your localhost might be broken.
 To fix that, update your version of the VPN (a recent update fixed it).

 ### Correctly Format the Note